-So, what you might want to look for are smaller keywords (~100-1000 searches/month) that the brands themselves simply don't pay attention to, and that thus have very poor search results served.
+So, what you might want to look for are keywords with smaller search volume (~100-1000 searches/month) that the brands themselves simply don't pay attention to, and that thus have very poor search results served.

 Sure, some of these keywords may not be the money keywords that immediately lead to purchases (like "buy seo software now", "best seo software", and so on).
 But most programs (including the SEO PowerSuite affiliate program) suggest 90+ days of cookies' duration.
 Which means you can refer visitors to the vendor's website on the early stages of the funnel.
 Let the vendor do the nurturing, and even if the traffic converts only in a couple of months, you will still get your commission.

-- Getting back to your Rank Tracker project, set the filter to only display keywords with < 1,000 searches/month.
+- Getting back to your Rank Tracker project, set the filter to only display keywords with < 1,000 monthly searches.